Towards One-step Causal Video Generation via Adversarial Self-Distillation: Hyperparameter Analysis

 \section{Hyperparameter Analysis}

 To investigate the impact of the ASD loss on model performance, we evaluated different variants of the hyperparameter $\alpha$ in the \Cref{eq:total} and computed the corresponding Total Score on VBench under three inference settings, as illustrated in \Cref{fig:sensitivity}.
 The results indicate that at 4-step generation, the Total Scores across different model variants are comparable.
 When using $2^*$-step generation, the variant without ASD Loss ($\alpha=0$) exhibits a noticeable performance drop, while other variants maintain performance levels similar to those observed in 4-step generation.
 Under $1^*$-step generation, all methods experience a decline in performance, with the most pronounced degradation occurring when $\alpha$ is set to zero.
 These findings demonstrate that the proposed ASD training objective enhances video quality under skip generation settings and remains robust across a wide range of hyperparameter values.
+While absolute values vary slightly across \(\alpha\), the trend is consistent: skip-step performance improves markedly whenever \(\alpha \neq 0\).